W427697/Discord-/README.md

 ## Getting Started

-Visit [Storybook's website](https://storybook.js.org) to learn more about Storybook, and to get started.
+Visit [Storybook's website](https://storybook.js.org) to learn more about Storybook and to get started.

 ### Documentation